suryanshmak/hyperskill-go-projects/README.md

 # JetBrains Academy Go Projects

-If you want to try this projects, clone this repo.
+If you want to try these projects, clone this repo.

 Instructions are in the README inside each folder, linked in the Table of Contents bellow.